Wkh3/lab_of_compiling/docs/lexer.md

 ![image](lexer.uml.png)

-When we're done with all the designs,we can build and run it.
+After we're done with all the designs,we can build and run it.
 ```bash
 mkdir build
 cd build